quozd/awesome-dotnet/README.md

 * [Z.ExtensionMethods](https://github.com/zzzprojects/Z.ExtensionMethods) - Over a 1000 useful extension methods

 ## Feature management
-* [Microsoft.FeatureManagement](https://github.com/microsoft/FeatureManagement-Dotnet) - This library provides a way to develop and expose applicaiton functionality based on feature flags.
+* [Microsoft.FeatureManagement](https://github.com/microsoft/FeatureManagement-Dotnet) - This library provides a way to develop and expose application functionality based on feature flags.
 It enables scenarios like new feature rollouts and A/B testing for experimentation purposes.
 It also provides integration with common .NET coding patterns and ASP.NET Core.

 ## Functional programming